richardwaters9049/InMemoryGraphDB/README.md

 The graph model allows for efficient querying and manipulation of relationships, making it an ideal choice for applications requiring deep insights into interconnected data.

+## Node and Edges

+In a graph database, nodes are the fundamental units that represent entities or objects.

+Each node can hold data in the form of key-value pairs, similar to how a row in a relational database might have multiple columns.

+Nodes are connected to each other through edges, which represent relationships.

+ - Key Characteristics of Nodes:
+  1. **Identity**: Each node has a unique identifier that distinguishes it from other nodes in the graph.
+  2. **Properties**: Nodes can have properties, which are key-value pairs.
+These properties store information about the node, such as attributes or characteristics.
+                     For example, a node representing a person might have properties like name, age, and email.
+  3. **Labels**: Nodes can have one or more labels, which are used to group nodes into sets.
+                 Labels provide a way to categorize nodes, making it easier to query and manage them.
+                 For instance, nodes representing people might be labeled as Person, while nodes representing books might be labeled as Book.

 ## Project Overview

 This project involves creating a simple in-memory graph database in C++.